 Another example could be a child who likes balls and the parent hold a ball up high in the air with a huge look of surprise and gasping in anticipation of what will happen when the ball is bounced.
 For other children who are wound up and perhaps up-regulated, we can use subdued, soothing, slower, calm affect to connect, which will avoid overwhelming the child.

 The key is to be authentic in your affect/emotional expression/gesturing.
-If we come off as “acting” we are showing the child that we must act to connect with others.
-Rather, we want to entice the child with genuine, warm affect that makes it desirable for him/her to connect with us.
+If we come off as ‘acting’ we are showing the child that we must act to connect with others.
+Rather, we want to entice the child with genuine, warm affect that makes it desirable for them to connect with us.

 7. Keep aiming for engagement and interaction

-When you show the child that you have interest in what motivates him/her, (s)he will begin to trust you.
+When you show the child that you have interest in what motivates them, they will begin to trust you.
 This is your window into the child’s emotional world.
 Entering this emotional world is how you engage and relate with your child.
 When you make being with you fun, the child wants to be a part of your shared world.

 In the “Oh hi!” example, the Floortime practitioner kept it going.
 He wanted that interaction with the child.
 Rather than simply entertaining the child by driving the car around, he paused and waited near the child’s face with each lap until the child looked or said “Oh hi!” in order to make sure the child was engaging and interacting with him.

 Once you get a good flow going where you and your child are having fun in the present moment and are tuned in to each other, you want to challenge the child to avoid repetition and memorization.
 If your fun is running along with your child, you might stop and block the child from passing–without touching the child–by putting your arms out like a safety patrol.
 Now the challenge is for the child to have to pass around you on the side.